doosedev/calstatela-ira-po-automator/README.md

 correct header no matter which software you use, so an example file for Google Sheets can be found [here](https://docs.google.com/spreadsheets/d/1C_caJ13kP4k8Shic1FmBr4MGKgDgp2dFIQGbyo4OsA0/edit?usp=sharing).
 Further items should be added as additional rows.
 Do not delete the header (row 1).
+Do not change any of the header column titles either!
+The ability to handle different table layouts and column names will be added in a later version.
 Your sheet can then be exported as a CSV using your software's specific context menus.
 For Google Sheets, this is under File->Download.

 You're now ready to use the tool!
 Open a terminal and navigate to the